0xCrypt0nic/SolidityJourney2025/weeks/week1/day2_soliditybasics/README.md

 ---

-## First Session - Introduction to Solidity Basics
+## First Session: Introduction to Solidity Basics

 **Goal**: Learn the core concepts of Solidity through interactive exercises, focusing on smart contract structure and basic data types.